publiccodenet/about/activities/index.md

 * Developer advocacy, user support, end-user success, training materials
 * Project infrastructure, process management

-We provide these services only at _ecosystem level_.
+We provide these services explicitly at _ecosystem level_, not at a national or city level.
 This means that we make sure that code is reusable across contexts globally.
 For local implementations we collaborate with local implementation partners, working actively with them to both integrate effectively in the local context while simultaneously making it easier for others to implement as well.